FarmBot-Docs/farmbot-software/v7/Web-App/farmware.md

 Run a Farmware by selecting it from the list and using the buttons provided.

-You can also run Farmware systematically by using the <span class="fb-step fb-take-photo">Run Farmware</span> sequence command in your sequences.
+You can also run Farmware systematically by using the <span class="fb-step fb-run-farmware">Run Farmware</span> sequence command in your sequences.

 # Advanced options